 • Professional Associations.
 Professional Organizations often have career information, which may also include common interview questions.

 Additionally, it’s important to be prepared if you are asked about salary/pay expectations.
-It is preferred to wait to discuss salary until you have been offered the position, since you know that they want to hire you.
+It is preferred to wait to discuss salary until you have been offered the position, since you know at that point that they want to hire you.
 If you are asked about salary during the interview process, you can respond:

 • Could you share the typical range for this role?